VoxelDavid/lua-style-guide/README.md

   end
   ```

-- Use shortcuts when you can, unless you need to know the difference between false and nil.
+- Use shortcuts when you can, unless you need to know the difference between `false` and `nil`.

   ```lua
   -- bad